solenberg/zmk-config-corne/README.md

 ```

-### Numbers
+### NUM

 For the most part I try not to use layers on the same hand, but I don't access
 my Function keys all that often so I'm testing out keeping the F# keys on the
 left hand.
 The right half also has some of my commonly used symbols.

 ```text